 Clean energy production and investment

 However, the majority of electricity in the region is still generated by fossil fuel power plants.
 To address this, the KRG has devised a comprehensive plan to modernize its power-generation facilities with sustainable technologies.
-The ministry’s statistics indicate that the region is on track to achieve over 31% renewable energy in its public grid by the end of 2026.
+The ministry’s statistics indicate that the region is on track to achieve over 31% clean energy in its public grid by the end of 2026.

 KRG Board of Investment Chairman Mohammed Shukri stressed the growing focus on clean or renewable energy in the Kurdistan Region.
 He mentioned that the KRG is collaborating with relevant parties to boost investment in solar power, hydropower, and waste-to-energy to leverage the region’s potential in these areas.
 To date, two solar projects have been approved by the Board of Investment, with two more under consideration.
 Additionally, several project proposals have been submitted to the Board of Investment and the Ministry of Electricity, reflecting the significant interest in solar power from both the private and public sectors.